Spiritual-Entanglement/rumc-snsg/Revelation/02-Rev-Introduction.md

    - one of the Apostle's disciples
    - John the Baptist
      - not much support for this one, but it does pose interesting possibilities.
-	 - In Acts 19 Paul met Christians in Ephesus who were diciples of John the Baptist and knew nothing of the baptism of the Holy Spirit.
+	 - In Acts 19 Paul met Christians in Ephesus who were disciples of John the Baptist and knew nothing of the baptism of the Holy Spirit.

 3. **Date**
    - The two most probable possibilities